mdgriffith/style-elements/README.md

 > This library is experimental.
 Try it out and let me know your feedback!

 It's easy to write _valid_ CSS that is still broken and frustrating.

-In dealing with CSS we have to handle inconsistent browser defaults, sometimes mysterious parent-child interactions, confusing property naming, and a whole host of unintuitive workarounds.
+In dealing with CSS we have to handle inconsistent browser defaults, mysterious parent-child interactions, confusing property naming, and a whole host of unintuitive workarounds.

-What if we could just make broken styles not expressible?
+What if we could just make frustrating styles not expressible?
 It takes a lot of discipline to make a well crafted stylesheet, why can't we shift that discipline to the elm compiler?
 We can get a lot farther by having a library that sets smart defaults and protects you from the parts of CSS that bite.

 That's the aim of `style-elements` library.
 To give you the tools to write styles that are intuitive and robust, while still being productive and expressive.
 To make styles that don't break.

-And while we're at it, it wouldn't hurt to have built in support for `animations`, `transitions`, and `media queries` too, so that we can make our webapp feel modern and responsive.
+And while we're at it, it wouldn't hurt to have built in support for `animations`, `transitions`, and `media queries` too.

 Maybe styling can actually be _fun_ now.